 Minors are available to undergraduate students across The New School except those students at Lang and in the Bachelor's Program for Adults and Transfer Students who are completing a self-designed BA or BS in Liberal Arts, who are not permitted to declare minors.
 For students at Lang or in the Bachelor's Program for Adults and Transfer Students who are interested in pursuing deeper study of this subject area, opportunities are available through the self-designed major in Liberal Arts.
 To explore this, contact an academic advisor or read more information about self-designed options for

-Students majoring in BFA Communication Design or AAS Graphic Design are restricted from pursuing a minor in Communication Design.
+Students majoring in BFA Communication Design or AAS Graphic Design cannot pursue a minor in Communication Design.

 For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Juliette Cezzar, assistant professor of communication design, at